 Highlights: Fearless, Alert, Obedient

 In addition, their plucky temperament makes them great companions for children and adults alike.
+They can also make a decent watchdog for elders.
 Just watch out for squirrels, as their latent hunting instincts might take over!

 10. Boston Terrier

 Boston Terriers reach 15-17 inches in height and weigh anywhere in the range of 12-25 pounds.
-Despite being in the non-sporting group, they are undeniable sporty.
+Though they’re terrier by name, they aren’t real terriers.
+And despite being in the non-sporting group, they are undeniable sporty.

 11. Brussels Griffon

 These tiny little dogs barely even reach 7-10 inches and weight 8-10 pounds.
-Even though their size is minuscule, these dogs are quite proud.
+Even though their size is minuscule, these dogs are quite proud and dignified.
+They’re almost like Poodles in that sense.
+But not to worry, they have a fun-loving side too.

 12. Cairn Terrier